RahulAwasthi314/awesome_exercise/README.md

 ```
 <br/>

 ### 7. Change the array size to 500 million.

 - How to check the stack size and heap size in the system?
-- How to transform the nature of existing static program to dynamic?
+- How to transform the nature of the existing static program to a dynamic one?

 - This will compile but in all likelihood will crash (or segfault) when you run it.
 This exposes you to heap and stack (c arrays are on the stack and the array is now too big to fit on the stack).
 ```c